When building their website, photographers often get stuck when creating the About page.

 To make them more honest and convincing, testimonials should include, besides the quotes themselves, the name, portrait & job title of those people.
 Optional items are their location and a link to their site.

-8. Getting creative
+8. Getting creative with your Bio page

 Here are some ways to differentiate yourself: